Hydrodynamic and symbolic models of computation with advice: Computation with advice in ideal fluid motion

 \paragraph{\textbf{Other hydrodynamical systems}}

 Ideal fluid flows capable of universal computation have been constructed in other situations, besides stationary flows on geometric three-dimensional domains endowed with an adapted (not fixed a priori) Riemannian metric.
 Indeed, a natural requirement is to impose that the metric is a fixed natural one, such as the flat metric on the three-torus or the Euclidean metric in $\mathbb{R}^3$.
 In \cite{CMP4}, it was shown that at the high cost of losing compactness, one can construct stationary solutions to the Euler equation in $\mathbb{R}^3$ with the Euclidean metric that can simulate a universal Turing machine.
-One can check that the simulation is not as good as the one defined in Definition \ref{def:simu}, because the simulation has an exponential slow-down in terms of the continuous-time parameter of the ODE.
+One can check that the simulation is not as good as the one defined in Definition \ref{def:simu} because it has an exponential slow-down in terms of the continuous-time parameter of the ODE.
 Even if we use the orbit-length approach to time complexity, one cannot simulate polynomial-time Turing machines in polynomial time using the construction done in \cite{CMP4}.
-A natural question is then whether there is another construction of stationary solutions to the Euler equations in Euclidean space that simulate either in real-time or in polynomial time any Turing machine (with or without advice), according to some natural definition of simulation and time complexity.
+A natural question is then whether, for an arbitrary Turing machine (with or without advice), there exist stationary solutions to the Euler equations in Euclidean space that are capable of simulating it in polynomial time, according to some natural definition of simulation and time complexity.

 Similarly, it was proved in \cite{CMP2} that there are time-dependent solutions to the Euler equations in some high enough dimensional closed manifold that are capable of simulating a universal Turing machine.
 Those solutions not only have an exponential slow-down as well but also rely on constructions of polynomial ODEs \cite{GCB2} that simulate any Turing machine which might not hold for Turing machines with advice.
-Hence another question is if there are time-dependent solutions to the Euler equations modeling hypercomputation.
+Hence another question is if there are time-dependent solutions to the Euler equations modeling computation with advice.
 Perhaps this can be shown as well by doing a construction that can use the embedding results in \cite{TdL, T2}, as done in \cite{CMP2}.
-The question of whether viscous fluids, as modeled by the Navier-Stokes equation, can simulate a universal Turing remains open in any possible context \cite{CMPP2}.
-Of course, the same question can be asked about the class $P/poly$.
+All these questions can be asked too for viscous fluids, as modeled by the Navier-Stokes equation.